jhhtaylor/drools-formatter/README.md

 The formatter follows the basic layout in the Drools reference documentation.
 Lines beginning with `rule`, rule attributes such as `dialect`, and `end` are flush with the left margin.
-The `when` and `then` keywords also start at the left margin, and their contents are indented four spaces.
+The `when` and `then` keywords also start at the left margin, and their contents are indented based on your editor preferences—use tabs or select between one and eight spaces.
 Blocks are closed with `end` at column zero.

 Only the main structural keywords (`rule`, `when`, `then`, `end`) affect indentation.
 Other Drools keywords such as `accumulate`, `exists`, or `query`